KMC polls: TMC manifesto stresses on better civic, health services | Politics

 ''Special stress will be given on improving the drainage system.
 In every ward, we would set up a grievance address cell.
 For better management of the menace of dengue, 30 dengue control centres would come up in the city,'' he said.

+TMC also promised to create an electric vehicle-friendly environment, with charging stations dotting the city.

+''SHE toilet complexes have also been planned in every ward, equipped with bathing areas and baby care rooms for the convenience of women,'' the manifesto said.

-Elections to the 144-ward-strong KMC will be held on December 19 and the results will be declared on December 21.
+Elections to the 144-ward KMC will be held on December 19 and the results will be declared on December 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)